- Code ENVS6101

 - Course subject Environmental Science

 This course critically analyses the relationships between people and their environments.
 It focuses on the big issue facing the globe - the equitable and sustainable use of this planet's resources.
-The course is the starting point for a variety of Science and Arts majors.
-It is also an introductory course for later year courses in the Fenner School of Environment and Society.
+This is a core course for understanding key environment and society concepts.

 The course examines different ways of conceptualising the nature of resources, the environment and society.
 The contrasts and connections between scientific and social science theory and methods will be examined.
 Key factors mediating the inter-relationships between society and environment will be explored including resource use, population and technological change.
 Other key concepts critically explored will include social justice, equity and sustainability.
 These issues will be explored through case studies that will include: the role of Indigenous people in resource management, the international dimension of global climatic change, water and land degradation and biodiversity conservation.

-The course has a strong skills-based focus with the aim of giving students the research and communication skills required to successfully complete later year courses.
+The course has a strong skills-based focus with the aim of giving students the research and communication skills required to successfully complete later courses.
+It is a good course for enhancing skills for students returning to academic study.
 Particular attention will be given to critical thinking and writing skills.
 Staff from the ANU Libraries and the Academic Skills and Learning Centre will be involved in this element of the course.
 Guest speakers will be drawn from the many ANU Colleges and the government, community and business sectors.

-Peer learning strategies are used to extend postgraduate students.
+Peer learning strategies and an additional, one day field trip are used to extend postgraduate students.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.

-- End of course PowerPoint presentation on what students have learnt both about the course content and about learning (10%; LO I, 2, 3, 4, 5)
+- End of course PowerPoint presentation on what students have learnt both about the course content and about learning (10) [LO 1,2,3,4,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.